- Optimizely X Web Experimentation

 Use this list to safeguard against possible attempts to compromise your account, site, and customer data, including: attempts to hijack your site to post inappropriate content or to inject malicious scripting to steal confidential data.

 We also think it's important to be clear and transparent about how Optimizely handles security.
 Learn more about how we protect your data here.

-We recommend that you require 2-step verification for all collaborators on your account.
-Navigate to the Account Settings page and and check Require 2-step verification.
+We recommend that you require 2-step verification for all collaborators whose accounts you administer.
+Navigate to Account Settings > Security and Privacy and check Require 2-Step Verification.

 Give collaborators the least privilege necessary

 Assign each collaborator a role that provides the least amount of privileges necessary to contribute to the project.

 Most tasks in Optimizely can be accomplished by the Editor role.

 Administrator and Project Owner roles can exercise full control over a project, including creating, editing, and starting experiments.
 These roles are powerful, and present a greater security risk.
 We recommend that all users who have Administrator or Project Owner privileges enable 2-Step Verification.